BlazeFTL/Link-Shortner-uBlockOrigin/README.md

-Everyone is expected to use firefox with mv2 uBlockOrigin in this thread...
-Theres no support for mv3 uBlockOrigin lite (considering only i help) You shouldn't have any dns/App that blocks ads in a browser Also no extra extension that does any blocking/modification in browser(Only uBlockOrigin is enough)
+Everyone is expected to use firefox with mv2 uBlockOrigin(with firefox if possible) Theres no support for mv3 uBlockOrigin lite (considering only i help) You shouldn't have any dns/App that blocks ads in a browser Also no extra extension that does any blocking/modification in browser(Only uBlockOrigin is enough)